KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 target_address_a[2] = [4,16,28,40]
 ```

-Another example in memory layout 3 shows that data is placed semi-contigiously in memory.
+Another example in memory layout 3 shows that data is placed semi-contiguously in memory.
 To get the data in this manner, we need a second temporal loop bound.
 Such that:

 ```
 for(i = 0; i < 2; i++):